sinch/sinch-sdk-python/MIGRATION_GUIDE.md

 In V2:
-- The sms_region no longer defaults to us and is now a required field.
+- The `sms_region` no longer defaults to us.
+Set it explicitly before using the SMS API, otherwise calls will fail at runtime.
+The parameter is now exposed on `SinchClient` (not just the configuration object) to ensure the region is provided.
+Note that `sms_region` is only required when using the SMS API endpoints.

 ```python
 from sinch import SinchClient